Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Apr 14, 2026

-19 mins read
+28 mins read

 US retailers processed $890 billion in returns in 2024, according to the National Retail Federation.
-McKinsey puts the broader figure even higher: consumers returned nearly $1 trillion in merchandise that year — more than double the total from just four years prior.
-To put that in perspective: if returns were their own economy, they’d be larger than the GDP of Saudi Arabia.
-And yet, while the forward supply chain has received a decade of technology investment in route optimization, dynamic dispatch, and carrier intelligence, the reverse supply chain — the infrastructure that handles those returns — remains almost entirely unoptimized.
-Retailers spend an estimated $200 billion annually just to recover value from returned goods.
+McKinsey puts the broader figure even higher: consumers returned nearly $1 trillion in merchandise that year — more than double the total from four years earlier.

 Key Takeaways

-• AI cuts costs and accelerates processing at scale: Automated sorting and AI-powered returns management cut labor costs by ~30% and make returns processing 50–60% faster, while intelligent routing, backhaul optimization, and AI-driven disposition reduce per-item pickup costs by up to 75%.
+• AI cuts cost and accelerates processing at scale: Automated sorting and AI-powered returns management cut labor costs by ~30% and make returns processing 50–60% faster, while intelligent routing, backhaul optimization, and AI-driven disposition reduce per-item pickup costs by up to 75%.

 Revolutionize Your Route Planning